Epoxy Resin Pour tips for Successful Epoxy Pours

 Use a heat gun or blow dryer immediately after pouring the epoxy to move and blend the different colors for a fun design;

 • A heat gun is recommended for blending and moving epoxy resin but a hair dryer will work too.
 Covering the appliance in saran wrap will help prevent the epoxy from transferring from gloves to the appliance.
+Also, when you use heat, it will sometimes help remove resin bubbles.

 Video on how to create ocean art with Epoxy

-Now that I’m finally getting the hang of this pouring epoxy hobby I might have a new favorite craft.
+Now that I’m finally getting the hang of this pouring epoxy hobby, I might have a new favorite craft.

 epoxy resin pour tips